csswizardry/csswizardry.github.com/_posts/2016-10-10-pragmatic-practical-progressive-theming-with-custom-properties.md

 without having to compile multiple stylesheets, without having to generate new CSS on the fly, and whilst also allowing users of non-supportive browsers to have a completely usable website.
-We’ll be adopting a healthy dose of pragmatism—we’re gonna be writing some CSS in our HTML—and progressive enhancement—older browsers will not have access to any theme at all—to solve the theming problem in a nicer and simpler way than perhaps we’re used to.
+We’ll be adopting a healthy dose of pragmatism — we’re gonna be writing some CSS in our HTML — and progressive enhancement — older browsers will not have access to any theme at all — to solve the theming problem in a nicer and simpler way than perhaps we’re used to.

 ## Custom Properties